 Do you have any extras that you like to take with you?
 Or items that double up with a second use?
 Share them below in the comments, we always like to learn about new kit ideas.

-Now you’ve got your bag packed, are you tempted to try one of our walking challenges?
+Now you’ve got your rucksack packed, are you tempted to try one of our walking challenges?
 Read THIS BLOG and see if the Yorkshire Three Peaks is for you…